SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Equipment

 There are many single-shot and pump-action shotguns available.
-The “double-barrel” shotgun can gain the single ﬁre as multi bonus by ﬁring both barrels at once.
+The "double-barrel" shotgun can gain the single ﬁre as multi bonus by ﬁring both barrels at once.

 Submachine Guns
-These ﬁrearms fall into the “military/criminal” area.
+These ﬁrearms fall into the "military/criminal" area.
 Submachine guns are illegal in most populated areas, and they attract attention anywhere.
 They are very effective weapons for adventurers, but can often cause more trouble than they are worth.